ashley-sanu/Attendance-Tracker/README.md

 # Attendance-Tracker
-Attendance Tracker is and attendance management system using Face recognition
+Attendance Tracker is an attendance management system using Face recognition